By Ben Welply, Business Development Manager

 These forward-focused organisations have found that the core component of a good learning platform is simplicity.
 Using a single system is preferable to multiple systems.
 It cuts down on processes and the potential for elements to be missed or forgotten by staff working remotely.

 This simplicity means staff are spending less time on administration and are free to focus on the value-added tasks that need their attention.
-With all the data in one place, management oversight becomes straightforward, and it occurs in real-time so senior leaders can instantly access the information they need.
+With all the data in one place, management oversight becomes straightforward.
+It occurs in real-time so senior leaders can instantly access the information they need.

 If you are fed up with muddling through, get in touch to see how Aptem could help.
 And best of all, we’ll be delighted to show it to you using the right technology and not on just a 10-minute telephone call.